-- Lack of Control of Information Online.
+• Lack of Control of Information Online.
 Many answers and results provided by searches currently come from third-party sources such as data aggregators, governmental agencies and consumers.
-The net result of this third-party sourcing has been to produce "best guess" data that can often miss or misstate the true facts about businesses worldwide. - Attributes that Describe the Information About a Business Are Expanding.
-To respond to consumer questions, businesses need to be able to define the information about their business using detailed, category-specific attributes ranging from name, address and phone number to more detailed items such as whether a hotel accepts pets, a restaurant has a gluten-free menu or a doctor accepts certain insurance plans. - Information About a Business Is Dynamic.
-The information about a business include dynamic attributes that change frequently, such as opening hours, holiday hours, menus, events and promotions. - Information About a Business Exists in Many Places.
-With popular services such as Google, Facebook and Yelp, as well as vertical search applications and search leveraging AI using mobile, voice-based and in-app search, businesses need an efficient way to control their information across these multitude of services.
+The net result of this third-party sourcing has been to produce "best guess" data that can often miss or misstate the true facts about businesses worldwide.

+- Attributes that Describe the Information About a Business Are Expanding.
+To respond to consumer questions, businesses need to be able to define the information about their business using detailed, category-specific attributes ranging from name, address and phone number to more detailed items such as whether a hotel accepts pets, a restaurant has a gluten-free menu, or a doctor accepts certain insurance plans. - Information About a Business Is Dynamic.
+The information about a business include dynamic attributes that change frequently, such as opening hours, holiday hours, menus, events, and promotions. - Information About a Business Exists in Many Places.
+With popular services such as Google, Facebook, and Yelp, as well as vertical search applications and search leveraging AI using mobile, voice-based and in-app search, businesses need an efficient way to control their information across these multitude of services. - Regulatory Compliance Creates Additional Complexity.
+Regulated industries such as financial services and healthcare must ensure they comply with their respective industries' complex regulations regarding data and consumer engagement with their services and providers.